ntnu-arl/PX4-CBF/README.md

 We would like to acknowledge the contribution of [Morten Nissov](https://github.com/mnissov) and [Nazar Misyats](https://github.com/Krafpy) to the proposed embedded implementation.

+## Acknowledgements

+This work was supported by the European Commission Horizon Europe grants DIGIFOREST (EC 101070405) and SPEAR (EC 101119774).

 ## Contacts

 * [Marvin Harms](mailto:marvin.c.harms@ntnu.no)